barichd/brailleorch/borframework.md

 **********

-### 1.5 Transcription Menu {#ae}
+<h3 id="1-5">1.5 Transcription</h3>

 This menu handles various transcription functions.

 Transcribe
 This is a manual action of transcription.
 If the user wants to start from fresh beginning to undo all previous modification, or after debugging problematic musicxml file, this will start a new transcription session.
-The [Transcription dialog](#ba) will or will not appear according to settings in the dialog or [Options dialog](#options).
+The [Transcription dialog](#2-1) will or will not appear according to settings in the dialog or [Settings dialog](#settings).

 Format (submenu)
 Bar-over-bar (default)
 Line-over-line
 Section-by-section
 Brailleorch
 These 4 options will change the current format of score.
-The formatting will be done according to settings in [Options dialog](#options).
-We highly recommend users to set their preferred formats as default in the [options dialog](#options), to reduce any messy formatting problems.
+The formatting will be done according to settings in [Settings dialog](#settings).
+We highly recommend users to set their preferred formats as default in the [Settings dialog](#settings), to reduce any messy formatting problems.
-All detailed options for these formats can be found and will be discussed in the [Options Dialog](#options) section.
+All detailed options for these formats can be found and will be discussed in the [Settings Dialog](#settings) section.
-For single-staff instrument solo, the above will be unavailable, and settings for [single-line format](#dc) will be applied.
-See corresponding settings in [Options dialog](#options) for details.
+For single-staff instrument solo, the above will be unavailable, and settings for [single-line format](#3-3) will be applied.
+See corresponding settings in [Settings dialog](#settings) for details.

 Format
 Format or reformat the braille score after manual editing and correction.
 Formatting layout will follow rules set in Score/Part/Text/Lyrics/Chords/Metronome, Options and Page setup dialogs.
 Options changed after transcription process can also be applied.

 Debugging mode
 A special mode used for checking errors and enhancing the software.
-See [Debugging Mode](#cc) for details.
+See [Debugging Mode](#6-3) for details.

 Output interval direction description
 A dialog appears, letting you to view the description.
 There are 2 kinds of description: